aarhusstadsarkiv/barcode-scanner/README.md

 If a result is found it will display the result - otherwise it will display the value of the scanned barcode.

+# Install

+Go to https://aarhusstadsarkiv.github.io/barcode-scanner/ and in the browser main menu choose "Install app".

+Then you can place the app icon on your phone's home screen.

 # Updating

 Change the `data.json` file and push the changes to the server.
 Alter the `CACHE_NAME` in the service worker to force the update.
 Alter this line:

     const CACHE_NAME = 'qr-scanner-v1';